Nothing Matters (The Last Dinner Party song)

-"Nothing Matters" is the debut single by British indie rock band the Last Dinner Party.
+"Nothing Matters" is the debut single by English indie rock band the Last Dinner Party.
 It was released on 19 April 2023 as the lead single from their debut album Prelude to Ecstasy (2024).

 Background

 The Last Dinner Party quickly rose through the London live scene, receiving support slots for the Rolling Stones and Nick Cave before releasing any music.
 "Nothing Matters", their debut single, was released on 19 April 2023.
 The band released a statement on their Instagram page with the release of the song, reading "Thank you to everyone who has joined us on this journey so far, and to anyone who is new, welcome, take a seat at the dinner party.
 The feast is finally served".

 Lyrics and music

 Lead singer Abigail Morris originally wrote the song as a "slow, sad ballad".
 However, the mood of the song changed once she reflected on the feelings of happiness regarding her relationship with her boyfriend at the time.
 The band collectively developed the song into its eventual form.
 "Put simply, it's a love song about not being afraid to be unbridled and unashamed in your passion for another person", the band said.

 The Times described the song as a "thrilling rock, pop rush that sounded like ABBA or Sparks with a guitar solo by Brian May".
 The Line of Best Fit described it as containing "ornate art-pop melodies", "a sweeping Siouxsie-style chorus" and an "aesthetic of maximalism, grandeur, and joyful campy excess".
 Rolling Stone said it "was the kind of rock record that didn't seem to exist anymore ... the heady cocktail of cabaret, dank indie and wuthering-heights pop we needed, even if we didn't know it".

 The song's chorus contains the lyric "I will fuck you like nothing matters".
 The radio edit changes the lyric to "I will have you like nothing matters", which the band performed during live television appearances on The Graham Norton Show and The Late Show with Stephen Colbert.
 The band met Courtney Love backstage at The Great Escape Festival in 2023, who suggested that the band censor the lyric to "I will punch you" for the radio edit.

 Morris expressed frustration with the censored lyric, telling Variety in an interview, "There's no good word to fit in there ... because there's something so powerful about a woman saying 'I will fuck you', about being active rather than passive in sex.
 I didn't really think about how confident and secure that sounds as a sexual person".